heyzameer/Event-manage/README.md

-on front end

-install react
+Project Setup and Instructions
+Frontend
+Install Dependencies:

-install react icons
+React: npm install react
-install framer motion
+React Icons: npm install react-icons
+Framer Motion: npm install framer-motion
+Running the Frontend:

-to run - npm run dev
+Start the development server: npm run dev

-on backend

-install node
+<-------------Additional Notes------------------>
+The backend is currently experiencing issues and may not function correctly.
+The frontend is fully operational and can be explored.

+Backend
+Install Dependencies:

+Node.js: Download and Install
-install express
+Express: npm install express
-install zod
+Zod: npm install zod
-install mongoose
+Mongoose: npm install mongoose

-to run - npm run start ( dont run the backend)

---> Backend not working properly
---> Front end you can explore
+Running the Backend:

+Start the backend server: npm run start (Note: The backend server may not be functioning as expected.)